 – Reduce your discretionary spending

-– Got a credit card?
-Consider reducing the limit
+– Consider reducing your credit card limit

 Placing a bet on your favourite footy team might seem pretty harmless, but for people who struggle to keep it under control, online gambling can be considered a red flag for lenders.
 It's considered a 'high-risk behaviour' and may disqualify you from accessing credit, especially if the amount you're spending on gambling hinders your cash flow and serviceability.

 Your credit file holds important information about your financial history, but the number attributed to it is a powerful factor in determining your creditworthiness.